During cell division, the DNA in eukaryotic cell's nucleus is coiled into very compact structures called _____________.

-Proteins the DNA in eukaryotic cells wrap tightly around.
+The DNA in eukaryotic cells wraps tightly around proteins called _____________.

-Chromosomes that determine the sex of an organism, and they may also carry gens for other characteristics.
+Chromosomes that determine the sex of an organism, and they may also carry genes for another characteristic

 Cells having two sets of chromosomes.

 Human sperm cells and egg cells (they contain only one set of chromosomes).

 The division of a prokaryotic cell into two offspring cells.

 Cell division in eukaryotes that results in new cells with genetic material that is identical to that of the original cell.

 Cell division in eukaryotes in which the chromosome number is reduced by half in new cells.